tsgates/arch-wiki-markdown/wiki/Webcam_Setup.md

 It is now in the community repo.

+> Note:

-Note: If qc-usb-messenger does not work use the gspca module, by installing the gspcav1 package.
+-   If qc-usb-messenger does not work use the gspca module, by installing the gspcav1 package.
- Note: Now this driver is a module included in kernel 2.6.27
+-   Now this driver is a module included in kernel 2.6.27.

 > zr364xx